The Practicality of Randomized Quantum Linear Systems Solvers: Results

 We start with the following integral representation for the inverse function, which was also used in~\cite{AndrewM:2015yvx},

-Next, we define the domain $\domain_\kappa = \left[-1, -1/\kappa \right] \cup \left[1/\kappa, 1 \right]$, with $\kappa \geq 1$, that excludes the singularity at zero and provide a method to construct a finite LCU (or Fourier series) approximation to the double integral in \cref{eq:inverse_function_double_integral} over $\domain_\kappa$ by discretizing the integral.
-This requires two steps: (1) truncating the infinite integral appearing in \cref{eq:inverse_function_double_integral} and (2) discretizing this truncated integral.
-It is in these two steps that we improve upon~\cite{AndrewM:2015yvx} and derive a more efficient discetization of \cref{eq:inverse_function_double_integral} by following a similar approach as in~\cite{qrt24}.
-To this end, we introduce two definitions for the truncation and discretization steps. \begin{definition}[$\epsilon$-close integral truncation] The truncated integral $I_T^{(\epsilon)}: \domain_\kappa \rightarrow \mathbb{C}$ which approximates $I(x)$, the integral representation of the inverse function given in \cref{eq:inverse_function_double_integral}, is defined as,
+We define the domain $\domain_\kappa = \left[-1, -1/\kappa \right] \cup \left[1/\kappa, 1 \right]$, with $\kappa \geq 1$, which excludes the singularity at zero, and construct a finite linear combination of unitaries (LCU) approximation---equivalently, a Fourier series approximation---to $I(x)$ over $\domain_\kappa$ in two steps: truncating the integration ranges in \cref{eq:inverse_function_double_integral}, and then discretizing the truncated integral.
+We improve upon the construction in~\cite{AndrewM:2015yvx} by adopting a more efficient discretization, following~\cite{qrt24}.
+We make these two steps precise via the following definitions.